 Manually triggered update

-For manually triggered updates, you have to trigger the actual update with the user interface (from the navigation menu, select Settings > Automatic update) or via the Cluster REST API.
+For manually triggered updates, you have to trigger the actual update with the user interface (in the Dynatrace menu, go to Settings > Automatic update) or via the Cluster REST API.
 Once triggered, the update process is performed in the same way as in the automatic updates.
 Typically, you would use the manually triggered update if you wish to initiate the update outside scheduled maintenance window.

 For manual update, you must manually initiate the update script on each node.
 Since the node that's being updated isn't operating, it's crucial that you manually update in sequence: Wait until the node update completes before starting an update on the next node.